 One of my first custom designs and builds, a pair of these plant stand benches sit on our front porch.
 We have a covered porch across the entire front of our house, and we wanted to fill the space with something that would add curb appeal while also being functional.

 These benches fit this bill, and the only problem we have is deciding if they look better in the spring filled with a variety of annuals or in the fall with large pots of hardy mums.

 Check out this blog post to see more details of how I build these planter benches.

 This massive patio set features an 8 foot by 4 foot table with four benches.
 All pieces feature castle joints on the corners and half-lap joints on the long sides.
 The legs and sides of the benches are made of 4x4s, and the legs and sides of the table are made of 6x6s.
 The table weighs more than 500 pounds!

-The Castle Joint Patio Set is an ongoing project for the first half of 2020.
-(I’m making two complete sets!)
-Follow my Instagram for updates.
+Keep up with my progress on this insanely large project (I’m making two complete sets!) by following my Instagram or liking my Facebook page.
 Once the project is complete, I’ll post photos here and on the Project Gallery page.

 Another large project for 2020, I designed this dining table for my family.
 The top will be made of hard maple and stained a dark brown to complement our floors, and the base will be pine stained an onyx black-brown to match our kitchen cabinets.

 I’ll post updates later this year as I progress with the build.